qutip/qutip/doc/guide/guide-parfor.rst

-Although parfor allows functions with only one input, we can in fact pass more an a single variable by using a list of lists.
+Although :func:`qutip.parfor` allows functions with only one input, we can in fact pass more an a single variable by using a list of lists.
 Sounds confusing, but it is quite easy.

 >>> def func1(args):